 LED lights have solved this problem.
 The Empire State Building now has one of the most advanced LED lighting systems available.
 The LED light bulbs enable lighting engineers to bathe the building in a striking array of colours.

 The Hurdbrücke Bridge in Zurich holds one of the busiest roads in Switzerland.
 The Swiss authorities though, were unhappy with the cost of the lighting, and the amount of light pollution affecting the surrounding areas.

 LED lights now illuminate the road, and adorn the underside of the bridge.
 The quality of light is much better than before; the LED light bulbs have curtailed light pollution; and energy costs have dropped significantly.
 The lights have also improved the appearance of a bridge used by tens of thousands of people each day.

 The Darling Harbour authorities in Sydney wanted a feature to encourage visitors and improve local trade.
 The result is Luminous, the biggest interactive lighting system in the world.

 Luminous uses LED lights.
-Each window of two buildings in Darling Harbour has independent, colour-changing LEDs.
+Each window of two buildings in Darling Harbour has independent, colour-changing LED light bulbs.
 A computer controls the lights to create pictures across the buildings.
 The effect is similar to the way individual pixels combine to produce images on a TV or computer monitor.

 Visitors can use smartphones to connect with the Luminous computer.
-In this way, the LEDs provide an interactive experience between people, lighting and architecture.
+In this way, the LED light bulbs provide an interactive experience between people, lighting and architecture.